SharKCS11/GUI-Multimeter/README.md

 The arduino/breadboard combination will now accept up to 10V of input. **Important: Do not connect a voltage greater than 10V to the probes.** The Arduino Mega's analog-in pins are only designed to accept up to 5V.
 If you want to change the maximum voltage, you will have to choose a different resistor ratio, or wire more resistors up in series.

-Before running either the Matlab or Ruby program, connect the
+Before running either the Matlab or Ruby program, connect the Arduino to your computer via USB.

 <h3> Running the Voltmeter on Matlab (Windows or Linux) </h3>
 Only the voltmeter has been implemented in Matlab.
 In order to run it, first make sure you have Matlab and the Arduino support package installed.
 Instructions here: http://www.allaboutcircuits.com/projects/arduino-interface-with-matlab/
 Then, download the files "app\_layout.fig" and "app\_layout.m" from the repository.
 Make sure they are in your working directory, and run "app\_layout.m".
-The voltmeter should run automatically.
+The voltmeter should start up automatically.
 Press "Measure" to start measuring the voltage between the two probes.
 Remember to connect the negative source to the negative probe and positive to positive!

 <h3> Running the Multimeter on Ruby (Linux Recommended) </h3>
 Requirements: Arduino IDE and latest Ruby version should be installed.